Manan-Bhatia-0/Manan-Bhatia-0/README.md

 ### Hi 👋
 I'm Manan, a Software Engineer at Lacework.
 I work in the field of cloud-security, with a focus on data ingestion, backend architecture development, and algorithm design.
+- Below are some of my public projects.
+Some of my more recent projects are private for now.
+Please reach out to me if you are interested in learning more about them.
 - 📫 Email: mbhatia.19@gmail.com.

 ## Projects